BRIDGELESS POWER FACTOR CORRECTION CIRCUITS

 A resonant BPFC

 was proposed by Dr.Ćuk (US20100259240 A1).
-Although the image in his patent application shows a single switch, it has to be a bi-directional one, i.e. it will consist of two MOSFETs Q1 and Q2.
+Although the image in his patent application shows a single switch, it is a bi-directional one, so in reality it will consist of two MOSFETs switches (Q1 and Q2).
 This configuration is claimed to be a "true" bridgeless PFC, but we can see that during conduction state the current flows through three devices: Q1, Q2 and D1.
 Therefore at low line where duty cycle is high and losses are largest, this configuration hardly has any advantage over other topologies.

 This is an example of discontinuous mode isolated BPFC